unichols/unichols.github.io/projects/PelagicPixels.md

 ## 🌟 Features
 <div class="col-lg-9 container1">
-- **Ethical Data Collection:** Leverages synthetic data to eliminate the need for intrusive real-world data collection of protected species.
+- Ethical Data Collection: Leverages synthetic data to eliminate the need for intrusive real-world data collection of protected species.
-- **Advanced Augmentation:** Incorporates variations in lighting, orientation, size, and color to create a robust and diverse dataset.
+- Advanced Augmentation: Incorporates variations in lighting, orientation, size, and color to create a robust and diverse dataset.
-- **Scalability:** Designed to generate large-scale datasets efficiently, facilitating extensive AI training without ethical concerns.
+- Scalability: Designed to generate large-scale datasets efficiently, facilitating extensive AI training without ethical concerns.
 </div>
 <br>

 ## 🤝 Contribution
 <div class="col-lg-9 container1">
-As a key contributor to **Pelagic Pixels**, my focus has been on developing the augmentation module and ensuring seamless integration with underwater footage.
+As a key contributor to Pelagic Pixels, my focus has been on developing the augmentation module and ensuring seamless integration with footage.
 This involved:
-- **Augmentation Development:** Implemented randomized adjustments for lighting, color, and size to enhance data realism.
+- Augmentation Development: Implemented randomized adjustments for lighting, color, and size to enhance data realism.
-- **Integration:** Merged species-specific animations with diverse underwater environments.
+- Integration: Merged species-specific animations with diverse underwater environments.
-- **Automation:** Developed automated process for generating large amounts of synthetic data.
+- Automation: Developed automated process for generating large amounts of synthetic data.

 This role required both technical expertise and a commitment to ethical data practices, ensuring that our pipeline remains both effective and responsible.
 </div>